astutespruce/sarp-connectivity/analysis/prep/barriers/README.md

-# Southeast Aquatic Barrier Inventory Data preparation
+# Barrier Data Preparation

-## Overview
+## Overall workflow

-Data preparation includes:

 1. Create summary units for analysis.
 These are joined to barriers and used for summary display on the map.
 2. Extract summary units within SARP HUC4 boundary and create geofeather files for later processing.
 3. Create vector tiles of all summary units that include name and ID in a standardized way.
 This only needs to be done again when summary units are modified or new ones are added.
 4. Prepare the barriers for network analysis and prioritization.
-This involves transforming the

 Naming conventions:
 `*_prj.shp` denotes a shapefile in the CONUS Albers projection of the inventory `*_wgs84.shp` denotes a shapefile in WGS84 projection for use in `tippecanoe`

-## Create summary units
+## 1. Create summary units

 All data are initially processed using an outer boundary defined by all HUC4s that intersect the SARP states boundary (below).
 This is so that spatial joins of these units to barriers always assign the correct value.
 Due to the large data volume for HUCs, these are extracted using queries in `ogr2ogr` (below) whereas others are extracted using python to evaluate the overlaps.